 That set the foundation for Petree to help the Lady Texans reach national status as they went on to be one of the top programs in the country during her second year.
 Petree led the Lady Texans to a second place finish in the Western Junior College Athletic Conference, including four wins over top 25 programs and an appearance in the 2017 NJCAA Women's Sweet 16 at the NJCAA Women's Basketball National Tournament in Lubbock.

-Petree's accomplishment went far from unnoticed as she was named one of four finalists for the 2017 United States Marine Corps Women's Basketball Coaches Association National Coach of the Year Award.
+Petree's accomplishments have gone far from unnoticed as she was named one of four finalists for the 2017 and 2019 United States Marine Corps Women's Basketball Coaches Association National Coach of the Year Award.
 Under Petree's guidance, three members from her 2016-2017 squad were named to the WJCAC All-Conference team, including sophomore Brittany Smith who was named the All-Conference Defensive Player of the Year.
 Smith was joined by sophomore Jasauen Beard, who was named the WJCAC Co-Newcomer of the Year.
 Petree has amassed a 65-30 record in Levelland and has an overall record of 158 and 91.

 Petree came to South Plains from Angelo State University; where she led the Belles to the LSC Tournament Championship in her first year.
 However, having played and coached at a junior college level before Petree felt like South Plains was a good fit, and believes in the potential South Plains College has to compete at a national level.

 “It’s all about creating this culture for success,” Petree said.
 “We want to expand the recruiting to a national level.
 South Plains has resources and the commitment from the administration to go get the best.”